hymkor/uncozip/README.md

 Even when the archive is so large that `zip -FF Corrupted.zip --out New.zip` fails, sometimes uncozip succeeds.
 ( For example, the case Corrupted.zip is larger than 4GB )

+The uncozip is also useful on non-Windows OSes to unpack archives with non-UTF8 filenames such as Shift_JIS.
+(`uncozip -decode Shift_JIS foo.zip`)

 Usage
 ----------